akincer/stimulus-animation-orchestrator/README.md

 # Getting Started

 This package was developed using Stimulus 3.1.0 and Turbo 7.1.0.
 It has not been tested against older versions.
-At a minimum, you will need a Turbo version that supports pausable rendering witht he before-render event.
+At a minimum, you will need a Turbo version that supports pausable rendering with he before-render event.

 It's possible you could use this with just Stimulus but only immediate animations would work.